arborelia/familiar/README.md

-This is WiitchFamiliar, a bot for GliitchWiitch's channel!
+This is WiitchFamiliar, a bot for FlannelKat's channel!

 Here are some things it can do: